MireilleBF/RIMELBook/how-do-developer-introduce-themselves-to-open-source-projects-and-correct-bugs-in-them-.md

 * Simon Paris

-  * Explore the question "How do contributions of developers evolve over time?
+  * Explore the question "How do contributions of developers evolve over time?"

 * Loïc Potages